pydio/pydio-doc-admin-guide/1_quick_start/5_adding_collaboration_tools/01_only_office.md

 ### Start editing documents

-Now you can edit all of your docs, presentations and more easily: double click on a supported file to open the ONLYOFFICE editor without leaving the Pydio Cells website.
+Now you can edit all of your docs, presentations and more easily: double-click on a supported file to open the ONLYOFFICE editor without leaving the Pydio Cells website.

 [:image-popup:1_quick_start/office_online/ent_onlyoffice_interface.png]